 Havasu Canyon is located between Grand Canyon West and Grand Canyon South Rim.
 Home to the Havasupai Indians, Havasu Canyon’s drawing card are five world-famous blue-green waterfalls: New Navajo Falls, Rock Falls, Mooney Falls, Havasu Falls and Beaver Falls.
 Havasu Canyon has been called a true-life Shangri-La, a modern day Garden of Eden.
 Getting to this oasis in the desert isn’t easy, though, and planning one’s trip well in advance is absolutely crucial.
 Havasu Canyon is only accessible by foot, horseback or helicopter.

-Those who arrange helicopter transport to Supai Village must still remember it is a 2-mile walk – each way – to the waterfalls.
+Those who arrange helicopter transport to Supai Village must still remember it is a 2-mile walk – each way – to the first waterfalls.
 Havasu Canyon is not recommended for families traveling with young children.

 Which Rim of Grand Canyon is best – Grand Canyon East